Does Lamborghini Still Make Tractors?

 How much does a Lamborghini tractor cost?

-There are a variety of sources with pricing for the Lamborghini tractors.
-The lineup includes open field tractors, vineyards, orchards, compact tractors, crawlers, and front-loaders.
-The prices of these vary widely as each one has different sizes and trim levels.
+There are a variety of sources with pricing for the tractors from the luxury brand tractors.
+The lineup includes open-field tractors, vineyards, orchards, compact tractors, crawlers, and front-loaders.
+These prices vary widely as each has different sizes and trim levels.

-In an article from Car and Driver in 2014, the company took a Lamborghini Nitro tractor up to Stelvio Pass in Italy.
+Back in 2014, Car and Driver took a Lamborghini Nitro tractor up to Stelvio Pass in Italy.
 At that time, the tractors started around $94,600 for the Nitro tractor.
-The fully-loaded version was more like $146,000.
-If you plan on buying new, you can plan on spending between $150,000 and $215,000.
+The fully loaded version was more like $146,000.
+If you plan on buying new, you can spend between $150,000 and $215,000.

 The good news is that these tractors have been around for a long time.
-On resell sites like Tractor House, you can find a used 2011 tractor for $83,286.
+You can find a used 2011 tractor for $83,286 on resell sites like Tractor House.
 There are a variety of options under $20,000 as well.
-Classic Driver lists a 1995 Lamborghini Tractor DL25 for $53,060.
+Classic Driver lists a 1995 DL25 for $53,060.

 Not quite street-ready, but still fast enough

 The Mach VRT tractor is one of the bigger options on the market.
 It comes in a 230 with 226 hp or a 250 that gets 246 hp.
 It comes with a VRT continuously variable transmission.
 The Mach has a Deutz Common Rail high-pressure injection system and a hydraulic clutch.
 “Unrivalled power, productivity, and style,” Lamborghini says of the tractor.
 And to be fair, it is pretty cool.